Yassineg07/gesture-control-robot/README.md

 ---
 ## License
 MIT.
-See 'LICENSE' for details
+See `LICENSE` for details

+---
+Feel free to contact us.